study-ORCATech-cloud/learn-and-earn-fork/docs/roadmap-plan.md

 # Roadmap Page Implementation Plan 🗺️

 ## Overview
-This document outlines the comprehensive plan for implementing a "Roadmap" page on the ORCATech Learning Platform.
+This document outlines the comprehensive plan for implementing a "Roadmap" page on the LabDojo Learning Platform.
 The roadmap will showcase upcoming courses, features, and planned content organized by categories, including a new "Tools" category.

 ## 🎯 Goals & Benefits